joni7679/joni7679/README.md

 ### 🌱 What I'm Learning:
-I’m currently diving into **React.js** and modern JavaScript frameworks to take my frontend development skills to the next level.
+I’m currently diving into **Redux** and modern JavaScript frameworks to take my frontend development skills to the next level.

 ---